Customer service text examples: 20 templates to deliver a great customer experience

 13. Payment confirmation

 Thanks to instant order confirmations, you’re less likely to hear from eCommerce customers asking if you’ve received payment.
-However, you’ll get this question if you support businesses where customers can auto-renew or mail physical checks for products or services.
+However, you may get this question if you support businesses where customers can auto-renew or mail physical checks for products or services.

 Example: Hi [name].
 This is [your name] with [company].
 We received and processed your annual subscription renewal for [product name].
 Thanks for being a valued customer.
 Don’t hesitate to reach out with any other questions.
 Reply STOP to opt out of future texts.